jonkeda/Wireframes/architecture/UIMMD/docs/32_Sanity_Check_Value_Proposition.md

 ### 2.2 Key Question

-> *"Can an AI look at a screenshot or description of a UI and output a Wireframe document that a human can easily verify?"*
+> *"Can an AI look at a screenshot or description of a UI and output a Wireframe document that a human can easily verify."*

 ---